DrJAX: Scalable and Differentiable MapReduce Primitives in JAX: Implementation

 \section{Implementation}

-We now discuss \FAX's implementation in JAX, in particular how it represents federated values and implements federated computations on said values.
-We also discuss how we ensure \FAX computations are effectively sharded across data center runtimes, and how \FAX can implement \FAD.
-While we focus on the federated programming model above, we note \FAX's lower-level implementation can be used for much more general distributed and even hierarchical processing and sharding patterns.
+We now discuss \FAX's implementation in JAX, in particular how it represents partitioned values and implements computations on them.
+We also discuss how we ensure \FAX computations are effectively sharded across data center runtimes, and how \FAX can implement MapReduce AD.
+While we focus on the programming model above, we note \FAX's lower-level implementation can be used for much more general distributed and even hierarchical processing and sharding patterns.

-\paragraph{Federated values.} We first represent federated arrays. \FAX represents these as arrays with an extra dimension indicating their placement.
-The first dimension of an array is simply the cardinality of its placement.
-Thus, a server-placed array has an extra leading axis of cardinality 1, while a clients-placed array has an extra leading axis of cardinality equal to the number of clients.
-Given an $(n+1)$-dimensional array $x$, the $i$-th component $x[i, ...]$ is the $n$-dimensional array held by the $i$-th client.
+\paragraph{Paritioned values.} \FAX represents both partitioned values as arrays with an extra leading dimension indicating the number of groups associated to them.
+Compared to partitioned values, non-partitioned values have an extra leading axis of cardinality equal to the number of groups.
+Given an $(d+1)$-dimensional array $x$, the $i$-th component $x[i, ...]$ is the $d$-dimensional array held by the $i$-th group.
 Figure \ref{fig:placed_arrays} gives an example of this representation.

-All JAX values are essentially represented as structures whose leaf nodes are arrays, which \FAX carries forward.
-A federated structure is a structure of placed arrays.
-We note that a federated structure does not allow mixed placements, so all leaf arrays must have a leading axis of the same size.
-For example, Figure \ref{fig:placed_structure} gives an example of a clients-placed structure with multiple leaf arrays, all of which have the same leading dimension.
+All JAX values are essentially represented as structures whose leaf nodes are arrays (referred to as pytrees in JAX), which \FAX carries forward.
+A partitioned structure is a structure (ie. a pytree) of partitioned arrays.
+For example, Figure \ref{fig:placed_structure} gives an example of a partitioned structure with multiple leaf arrays.